e-travel/codechallenge2/README.md

 # Goal

-Your project is to develop an algorithm that will match professionals to companies so that the final result is very close to an **â€ÿideal hiringâ€ÿ**.
+Your project is to develop an algorithm that will match professionals to companies so that the final result is very close to an **ideal hiring**.

 The final deliverables should be: